laravel/docs/database-testing.md

 <a name="persisting-models"></a>
 ### Persisting Models

-The `create` method not only creates the model instances but also saves them to the database using Eloquent's `save` method:
+The `create` method creates model instances and persists them to the database using Eloquent's `save` method:

     use App\Models\User;